-Anna Faris Is Moving On From Chris Pratt Despite Rumors
+Anna Faris Is Moving On From Chris Pratt Despite Rumors [Debunked]

 Despite the rumors emerging that actress Anna Faris is still hung up on ex-husband Chris Pratt, Faris seems to be doing just fine with her new boyfriend Michael Barrett.

 However, the rumors seem to be completely false.
-Faris was spotted in Italy a few weeks ago with Barrett and her 5-yr old son Jack as well as other members of Faris’ family.
+Faris was spotted in Italy a few weeks ago with Barrett and her 5-year-old son Jack as well as other members of Faris’ family.
 Several sites, including the Daily Mail, even commented on the couple’s flirtatious nature and closeness while in each other’s company.
-In addition, Barrett has also met the actress’s family earlier this year.
+In addition, Barrett has also met the actress’ family earlier this year.

 Faris and Barrett began seeing each other in September of last year, just one month after Faris’ split with the Jurassic World actor.
 The couple officially announced they were seeing each other in October of 2017.

 Chris Pratt, on the other hand, has just started his new romance since the couple’s split with author Katherine Schwarzenegger, daughter to Arnold Schwarzenegger and Maria Schriver.
-The NY Daily News reports that two are “casually dating” and enjoying their time together.
+New York Daily News reports that the two are “casually dating” and enjoying their time together.

 While there has been no official word from the Faris camp, it’s quite clear the actress is doing just fine in her new relationship and there’s certainly no signs of trouble in paradise.